kjahed/Models18-MMCA/java8.md

 Java is typically installed to ```C:\Program Files\Java```.
 If you have multiple versions of Java installed, you will have multiple folders whithin that directory.
 Find the folder that contains ```1.8``` in its name, e.g. ```jdk1.8.0_191```.
 The full path will then look like ```C:\Program Files\Java\jdk1.8.0_191\bin```

 ## Step 2
 Find the ```papyrusrt.ini``` file.
 On Linux and Windows, the file can be found whithin the main Papyrus-RT directory.
-On macOS, right click on Papyrus-RT then choose "Show Package Contents".
-Navigate to ```Contents/Eclipse```.
+On macOS, right click on Papyrus-RT and choose "Show Package Contents" then navigate to ```Contents/Eclipse```.

 ## Step 3
 Edit the ```papyrusrt.ini``` file and append the following to the end.
 Replace ```<java_8_path>``` with the path you obtained in [Step 1](#step-1).